-India’s ancient medicinal system- Ayurveda classified the food in three types:
+India’s ancient medicinal system- Ayurveda classified the food into three types:

 a.
-Satvic: Foods that are more nutritious and contain a high amount of micro-nutrients, which is good for mental- health.
+Satvic: Foods that are more nutritious and contain a high amount of micro-nutrients, which are good for mental- health.

 In India, it’s a custom to eat with your hands.
-It also believed that eating with hands makes the food taste 10 times better.
-So, bye-bye spoons, forks and chopsticks.
+It is also believed that eating with hands makes the food taste 10 times better.
+So, bye-bye spoons, forks, and chopsticks.